shitcorp/Overlay-Networking/README.md

 I wanted an overlay network spanning across multiple servers in different datacenters from different hosting providers.
 My requirements were that there is **no hub-and-spoke** like architecture and instead every peer should have a **point-to-point** connection to every other peer in the network.
 The solution should also be **lightweight** on the peers.
 Oh and **encryption** would be sweet lol.

-Naturally a Wireguard[^wg] mesh network came to mind as it checks all the requirements.
+Naturally a Wireguard[^wg] mesh network came to mind as it meets all the requirements.

 ## The Options